Kanmani Anbodu Kadhalan: Impact

 The line "Abhirami Abhirami" became popular and men would whisper these lines at women's colleges.
 Stella Maris College alumnus Ray Simon said, "The lyrics had depth and the melody was soothing. [...]
 Every time I hear the song or hum it, it takes me back to those good old days of kanmanis and kadhals".
+The song plays during the end credits of the Malaysian film Ops Kossa Dappa (2004).
+A film named Manitha Kadhal Alla was released in 2015.
+The song "Namma Thamizh Folku" from Dada (2023) has a line "Oh, paatave paditingala" based on "Oh, paatave padichittiya".

 Other versions

 The Telugu dubbed version of the song "Kammani Ee Premalekha" (also called "Priyathama Neevachata Kusalama") was also popular.
 In 2018, Sanah Moidutty recreated a cover version of the song.
 In 2024, DJ Revvy created a remix version of the song.